The config file

 };

-The nested keys will be combined with the parent key to form class names like bg-tahiti-400 or text-tahiti-400.
+The nested keys are combined with the parent key to form class names like bg-tahiti-400 or text-tahiti-400.

-If you want to override one of the default colors but preserve the rest, simply provide the new values in the theme.extend.colors section of your config.cjs file.
+If you want to override one of the default colors but keep the rest, provide the new values in theme.extend.colors.

 For example, here we've replaced the default cool grays with a neutral gray palette: